-As the Director and Curator of The Project Room (TPR), I created the Legacy Assignment Series to workshop TPR's thematic question: "How are We Remembered?"
+As the Director and Curator of The Project Room (TPR), I curated site events, a podcast series and worked with TPR Editor, Tessa Hulls, curating content for our online journal.
+As part of this work in created the Legacy Assignment Series to workshop TPR's thematic question: "How are We Remembered?"
 I also hosted conversations and podcasts on the subtopics of privacy, transformation and monuments.

 Events produced in collaboration with featured artists: Sierra Nelson, Rachael Kessler, Rob Rhee & Tameka Norris and The Project Room staff/volunteers: Tessa Hulls, Britt Rynearson, Corey Claxton, Madeline Rose Williams.

 Legacy Assignment Series II: If a Handful of Matches is Thrown to the Floor.
 Performance Artist and Poet Sierra Nelson questions the roles divination, science, and artistic practice play in our understanding of the past and our choices for the future.
 She was joined by her longtime collaborator Rachel Kessler (together working as Vis-A-Vis Society) to bookend the conversation with some live experiments.

 Legacy Assignment Series 1: 10,000 Year Warning System.
 Artist Robert Rhee hosts a workshop with participants from 20 fields of research questioning: How do you create a warning system to prevent an accidental unearthing of 200 million pounds of radioactive nuclear waste?
 A simple sign, some chain link and a military post might work today.
 But what about 10,000 years from now?